opalmer/pyfarm-ui-sandbox/README.rst

 About This Repo
 ===============

 This is a sandbox repo containing basic web ui tests.
+To run code in this repo do:

+    * pip install -r requirements.txt
+    * cd <a subdirectory>
+    * python server.py
+    * Launch a web browser and navigate to http://127.0.0.1:5000